 Chipotle Cherry Sauce is the perfect recipe for broiled salmon.
 Create a special dinner with this sweet and tart sauce with “heat notes” from the chipotle.
-Made with our Cherry Chai Jam.
+Made with our Black Cherry Jam.

 Hello my friends, I'm pretty excited to talk about the Chipotle Cherry Sauce that I made last week for Geoffrey.
 I love cooking for him, but sometimes I get pretty lazy and I don't feel like going to the kitchen and spending my free time there.